Saltburn review

 One scene stands out.
 In the third act, the red lunch scene shows a family (and Oliver) in denial from a character’s death.
 Steeped in red lighting, the patriarch of the family, Sir James, orders those present in no uncertain words to EAT their meat pie, this occurring as his own dead son is wheeled past the closed curtain windows.
 It’s absurdly funny – normal people don’t behave like this.
 We don’t order our butler to shut the curtains to avoid seeing our dead child.
 But it’s also awful and sad, for it’s impossible not to relate to this extreme from of self-protection when someone we love dies.
 Hating these characters is part of the puzzle.
 Relating to them is the other part.
 The magic trick of Saltburn is getting you to do both at the same time.

 There’s another thing.
-Certain movies have a way of sparking conversation, a way of needling their way under our social skin.
-Saltburn is interested in getting you outside to talk to others about its experience – why it shocked, bored, unset, surprised you in the moment.
+Certain movies have a way of sparking conversation, a way of needling under our social skin.
+Saltburn is interested in getting you outside to talk to others about the experience – why it shocked, bored, upset, surprised you in the moment.
 Without divisiveness, we don’t have the type of rich discourse that makes art this interesting.
 Thankfully, Emerald Fennell is taking the risk.

 Previous